awerenne/energy-based-multimodal-attention/code/experiment-2/README.md

 on the unseen class)

 ### TODO:
-- Preprocess of HIGGS dataset
+- Put HIGGS dataset in form
-- In main take 100 sample of HIGGS
+- Add noise
+- Early stopping to avoid overfitting